-Sometimes you may face the error message “This site cannot provide a secure connection” when you visit websites through the Chrome or Yandex Browser on your Windows 11 PC.
-The error also mentions “The site sent an invalid response ” and indicate the code ERR_SSL_PROTOCOL_ERROR.
-The error may also be accompanied by another message “SSL connection error” explaining “Unable to create a secure connection to the server … ” and the code “Error 107 (net::ERR_SSL_PROTOCOL_ERROR): SSL protocol error”.
-This is to allow users to visit secure sites on the Internet, site owners need to integrate secure SSL (Secure Sockets Layer) certificates on the server.
+Sometimes you may face the error message “This site cannot provide a secure connection” when visiting websites through the Chrome or Yandex Browser on your Windows 11 PC.
+The error also mentions “The site sent an invalid response ” and indicates the code ERR_SSL_PROTOCOL_ERROR.
+The error may also be accompanied by another message, “SSL connection error”, explaining “Unable to create a secure connection to the server … ” and the code “Error 107 (net::ERR_SSL_PROTOCOL_ERROR): SSL protocol error”.
+To allow users to visit secure sites on the Internet, site owners need to integrate secure SSL (Secure Sockets Layer) certificates on the server.
 If the website does not have reliable SSL certification, you may encounter an error in your browser.

 How to Fix “ERR_SSL_PROTOCOL_ERROR” on Windows 11 Chrome Browser

-First of all, look at the address bar of your Windows11 browser, if the address begins with HTTP and does not have a lock icon, then this site is unsafe and you must leave it for your own safety.
-If the site starts with HTTP s and has a lock icon (this is a secure site), and you get the ERR_SSL_PROTOCOL_ERROR error, then we will try to fix this problem.
+First of all, look at the address bar of your Windows11 browser; if the address begins with HTTP and does not have a lock icon, then this site is unsafe, and you must leave it for your safety.
+If the site starts with HTTP s and has a lock icon (this is a secure site).
+If you get the ERR_SSL_PROTOCOL_ERROR error, then we will try to fix this problem.

 1. Delete the Hosts file

 Use Win + R to open the Run app.
-Now enter the path C: \ Windows \ System32 \ drivers \ etc to quickly navigate to the location of the host’s file.
+Now enter the path C: \ Windows \ System32 \ drivers \ etc. to navigate to the location of the host’s file quickly.
 Click on the “View” tab at the top and check the “Filename extension” box.
-Now delete the host’s file, which does not have extensions like .ics, etc. at the end.
+Now delete the host’s file, which does not have extensions like .ics, etc., at the end.
 Restart your PC and check if the error is resolved.

 2. Clear SSL

-When you connect to a site, your PC asks the website for a certificate, which is checked for security.
-After the verification is complete, a connection is made to the site, if SSL is secure.
-This whole process is time-consuming, and the website certificates are stored locally on your computer to speed up the process the second time you connect to the site.
+When you connect to a site, your PC asks the website for a certificate, checked for security.
+After the verification is complete, a connection is made to the site if SSL is secure.
+This process is time-consuming, and the website certificates are stored locally on your computer to speed up the process the second time you connect to the site.
 These local files can get corrupted, thus causing various SSL errors.

 Press Win + R and type inetcpl.cpl to quickly open internet properties.
 Head over to the Content tab and click on Clear SSL.
 Click OK and restart your browser.